input-output-hk/jormungandr/README.md

 ## How to install from sources

-We do support multiple versions of the rust compiler, however we recommend to utilise the most recent stable version of the rust compiler.
+Currently the minimum supported version of the rust compiler is 1.35, however we recommend to utilise the most recent stable version of the rust compiler.

 1. [install rustup](https://www.rust-lang.org/tools/install)
 2. run `rustup install stable`
 3. run `rustup default stable`
+4. clone this repository: `git clone https://github.com/input-output-hk/jormungandr`
-4. make sure you have cloned the submodule too: `git submodule update --init --recursive`
+5. make sure you have cloned the submodule too: `git submodule update --init --recursive`
-5. install: `cargo install`
+6. install: `cargo install --path .`

 Note:

 * on windows, you'll need to add the `/userProfile/.cargo/bin` into the Path;
 * on linux and OSX: add `${HOME}/.cargo/bin` to your `${PATH}`
-* on linux with systemd: to enable logging to journald replace step 5. with `cargo install --features systemd`
+* on linux with systemd: to enable logging to journald replace step 5. with `cargo install --path . --features systemd`

 This will install 2 tools: